elmomoilanen/Halloc/README.md

 make uninstall
 ```

-In case of a build failure or tests not passing, this library may not be directly usable in your system.
+If the build fails or tests do not pass, this library may not be directly usable on your system.

 ## Usage ##

 Header file **include/halloc.h** defines the public API for the library.

 Use `halloc()` to request a new memory allocation and `hfree()` to deallocate previously allocated memory.
-In addition, there are three functions to provide detailed memory statistics for total or type specific memory usage.
+In addition, there are three functions to provide detailed memory statistics for total or type specific virtual memory usage.

 Following code section gives an example use case of the library.
-The code snippet illustrates functionality that makes the library interesting: possibility to inspect virtual memory usage statistics via three different functions, each beginning with the "halloc_print" prefix.
+The code snippet illustrates functionality that makes the library interesting: the possibility to inspect memory usage statistics via three different functions, each of which begins with the "halloc_print" prefix.

 ```C
 #include <assert.h>